harmingcola/contract/documentation/src/site/sphinx/contract_files.rst

 Info
 ----
 The info will be auto-populated by certain data when your contracts are loaded.
-    * The name of the file the contract came from
+    * filename : The name of the file the contract came from
-    * A tag for every directory in the directory structure the contract was loaded from.
+    * tags     : A tag for every directory in the directory structure the contract was loaded from.
 Tags can also be added manually, they will be added to the auto-populated tags.